Globally Optimal Solutions to a Class of Fractional Optimization Problems Based on Proximal Gradient Algorithm: Abstract

 \section{Abstract}

-In this paper, we investigate a category of constrained fractional optimization problems that emerge in various practical applications.
+This paper investigates a category of constrained fractional optimization problems that emerge in various practical applications.
 The objective function for this category is characterized by the ratio of a numerator and denominator, both being convex, semi-algebraic, Lipschitz continuous, and differentiable with Lipschitz continuous gradients over the constraint sets.
 The constrained sets associated with these problems are closed, convex, and semi-algebraic.
 We propose an efficient algorithm that is inspired by the proximal gradient method, and we provide a thorough convergence analysis.
 Our algorithm offers several benefits compared to existing methods.
 It requires only a single proximal gradient operation per iteration, thus avoiding the complicated inner-loop concave maximization usually required.
 Additionally, our method converges to a critical point without the typical need for a nonnegative numerator, and this critical point becomes a globally optimal solution with an appropriate condition.
 Our approach is adaptable to unbounded constraint sets as well.
 Therefore, our approach is viable for many more practical models.
-Numerical experiments show that our method not only reliably reaches ground-truth solutions in some model problems but also outperforms several existing methods in maximizing the Sharpe ratio with real-world financial data.
+Numerical experiments show that our method not only reliably reaches ground-truth solutions in some model problems but also outperforms several existing methods in maximizing the Sharpe ratio with real-world financial data. \keywords{Fractional optimization \and global optimum \and proximal gradient algorithm \and Sharpe ratio} \subclass{90C26 \and 90C32 \and 65K05}